|Nutrition Facts (per serving)|

 In a large bowl, add the warm water and yeast.
 Stir the mixture until the yeast is dissolved.

 Mix in 2 cups of bread flour.
 Slowly add the remaining bread flour until you have a dough that can be kneaded.
 You may or may not use the full amount of bread flour that is called for, depending on your ingredients and the weather.

 Turn the dough out onto a floured board and knead for about 5 minutes.
 If the dough is too sticky, knead in more bread flour, a tablespoon at a time.

 Place the dough in a greased bowl.
-Flip the dough over so that top is also lightly greased.
+Flip the dough over so the top is also lightly greased.

 Cover the bowl with a clean kitchen towel or plastic wrap and let the dough rise in a warm, draft-free place for about an hour or until it has doubled in size.

 Punch down the dough.